 Results will not be given over the phone.
 Fax results can only be sent if a written request via Fax has been sent by your legal representative.
 Email copies may be sent if authorized at the time of sample collection.

 You can order the DNA test online directly through us.
-You can also call us on 07979 080627 to complete your application over the phone.
 You will need the details of all individuals to be tested and your preferred method of payment ready to complete your application.
 If you have been invited to undertake DNA testing by UK Visas and Immigration we also require a copy of your letter of offer.

 DNA samples are held for 6 months after the issue of results before being destroyed.